Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 ``tokenMetadata``
 ^^^^^^^^^^^^^^^^^

-Query the current token metadata URLs for a list token IDs, the result is then sent to a provided contract address.
+Query the current token metadata URLs for a list of token IDs, and send the result to a provided contract address.

 Parameter
 ~~~~~~~~~

-The parameter consists of a name of the contract address and receive function to callback with the result and a list of token ID.
+The parameter consists of a name of the contract address and receive function to callback with the result and a list of token IDs.

 It is serialized as: a :ref:`CIS-1-ContractAddress` (``resultContract``) then a :ref:`CIS-1-ReceiveHookName` (``resultHook``) followed by 1 byte for the number of queries (``n``) and then this number of :ref:`CIS-1-TokenID` (``ids``)::